What we’re funding currently and how to apply.

 Overview

-Building Changes is pleased to announce the 2025 Washington Youth & Families Fund Request for Proposals for projects serving families across Washington state.
-Approximately $250,000-$500,000 in total funding will be awarded to organizations advancing equitable, healing-centered approaches to prevent and address family homelessness.
+Building Changes is pleased to make funding available through two Requests for Proposals—one for projects serving families and one for projects serving youth and young adults across Washington state.
 Eligible applicants include nonprofit community or neighborhood-based organizations, regional and statewide nonprofit housing assistance organizations, federally recognized Indian Tribes, local housing authorities, and public development authorities.
 Building Changes will provide funding, technical assistance, and capacity building support for up to three years per project.

 Culturally Specific Organizations or smaller organizations led and staffed by persons of color that primarily serve communities of color (By-For Organizations) are encouraged to apply, even if not currently delivering homeless and housing services.
 If selected as a grantee, Building Changes will provide training and technical assistance.